-- Key staff receive training on the impact medical conditions can have on students. - All Staff should be vigilant in maintaining student confidentiality. - Complaints regarding supporting a student with medical conditions should be made to the Headmaster. - The policy is in line with the Department of Education guidelines Supporting Pupils at School with Medical Conditions December2015. - The Medical Room cover is provided by our school nurse and qualified First Aiders. - The medical details of individual students will be communicated to the School by parent/carers via The Emergency Contact Form or direct contact with Mr P Nicholls, Mrs B Cash or Mrs Jones. - If parents/carers wish to discuss medical issues with a member of staff please contact Mr Nicholls, Mrs B Cash or Mrs Jones. - The medical data will be stored in line with GDPR guidance. - A significant medical history list will be located in the staff shared area.
-All Teaching staff will be required to confirm they have read this list. - It will be the responsibility of the line manager to ensure teaching staff are familiar with procedures which must be followed in the event of a student becoming ill or being injured. - School will provide any training deemed necessary for staff who are responsible for teaching students with medical needs. - The Senior Managers responsible for all Medical matters within the School are Mr P Nicholls and Miss S Baxter. - Medical Policy should be read in line with the following policies: - Diabetes Policy - Asthma Policy - Anaphylaxis Policy - Epilepsy Policy - Administering Paracetamol Policy
+- Key staff receive training on the impact medical conditions can have on students. - All Staff should be vigilant in maintaining student confidentiality. - Complaints regarding supporting a student with medical conditions should be made to the Headmaster. - The policy is in line with the Department of Education guidelines Supporting Students at School with Medical Conditions December 2015, updated 2017. - The Medical Room cover is provided by our Healthcare Practitioner and qualified First Aiders. - The medical details of individual students will be communicated to the school by parent/carers via The Emergency Contact Form or direct contact with Mr P Nicholls or our Healthcare Practitioner. - If parents/carers wish to discuss medical issues with a member of staff, please contact Mr P Nicholls or the School Healthcare Practitioner. - The medical data will be stored in line with GDPR guidance. - A significant medical history list will be located in the staff shared area.
+All Teaching staff will be required to confirm they have read this list. - It will be the responsibility of the line manager to ensure teaching staff are familiar with procedures which must be followed in the event of a student becoming ill or being injured. - School will provide any training deemed necessary for staff who are responsible for teaching students with medical needs. - The Senior Managers responsible for all medical matters within the School is Mr P Nicholls and his absence, Mrs Kelly Burnett (Headmaster's PA).